A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 Our Ising solver has two parameters $\alpha$ and $\beta$.
 We propose a general parameter setting based on the coupling matrix $\J$ that is easy to configure and yields high-quality solutions.
 In particular, we recommend the following settings:

 where $\eta$ is a tuning parameter.
 It can be shown that the smallest eigenvalue of $\J$ is negative, so that $\lambda_{\max}(-\J) > 0$ in~\eqref{eq:alphabeta}.
-The above choice of $\alpha$ ensures that $\J + \alpha \I$ is positive semidefinite, guaranteeing the convexity of $g$ in~\eqref{eq:DCP}.On the other hand, the choice of $\beta$ ensures boundedness of the DCA iterates for any value of \(\alpha\) (Supplementary Note 3).
-We found that this particular setting consistently yields good results.
-For large models (\(n \geqslant 10^4\)), computing \(\lambda_{\max}(\J)\) can be computationally demanding.
-To address this, we approximate \(\lambda_{\max}(\J)\) using Wigner’s semicircle law~\cite{mehta2004rmt}, following the approach in~\cite{goto2019,goto2021} for estimating eigenvalues of large matrices.
-Specifically, we estimate \(\lambda_{\max}(\J)\) with \(2\langle \J \rangle \sqrt{n}\), where \(\langle \J \rangle\) denotes the sample variance of the entries of \(\J\):
+The above choice of $\alpha$ guarantees that $\J + \alpha \I$ is positive semidefinite, ensuring the convexity of $g$ in~\eqref{eq:DCP}.
+On the other hand, the choice of $\beta$ in~\eqref{eq:alphabeta} ensures boundedness of the DCA iterates for any \(\alpha\) (Supplementary Note 3).
+We have found that this particular setting consistently yields good results.